 Having a few pests is a natural part of gardening.
 It reminds me that I want to work with nature rather than against it.
 I choose NOT to wage war on nature, even when it means a lesson in patience.

-Keep notes of the pests you encounter, when, what treatments you try, and the outcome of those actions.
+Keep notes of the pests you encounter, when they showed up, what treatments you try, and the outcome of those actions.
 When we become detectives, we can determine where to focus our attention in our journey to preventing garden pests.

 With the purchase of my book The Suburban Micro-Farm you’ll get a variety of free bonus materials—including my monthly checklists with room for taking important notes like these!